rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

  - The current CI is very customized making it non-intuative, especially to new engineers

 # Business Outcome
- - reduce costs when team run soley on Github Actions
+ - reduced costs when team run soley on Github Actions

 # Users and Customers